 Health and Safety in Construction Programme

 Site Safe’s Health and Safety in Construction programme provides you with essential health and safety training you need to make a difference at work.
 Completing this programme will award you with a New Zealand Qualification Authority (NZQA) recognised New Zealand Certificate in Workplace Health and Safety Practice (Level 3).
-This new Programme replaces the Certificate in Construction Site Safety.

 By completing the Health and Safety in Construction programme you will:

 - Become a health and safety leader

 - Demonstrate your commitment to health and safety training